telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 Telos provides cutting-edge solutions to address the drawbacks developers and users face with other Layer 1 blockchains, such as lagging performance (high latency times & network congestion), limited scalability, and energy consumption.
 The Telos EVM also implements a fixed gas fee on all transactions, rendering it impossible for whales or any other user to front run their transaction in a mempool.

-- **Architecture:** Telos EVM is a Smart Contract built on the native EOSIO layer.
+- **Architecture:** Telos EVM is a Smart Contract built on the native Antelope.io layer.
 The EVM RPC plays a critical role by translating the native APIs to the standard EVM RPC methods, so all EVM tools and wallets are compatible.
 - **Solidity & Viper:** Telos EVM processes the same code as Ethereum's and other EVMs.
 No modifications are needed.
 - **RPC Specification:** Every Telos client implements a JSON-RPC specification identical to Ethereum's, making it easy to read blockchain data and send transactions to the network.
 - **Convenience Libraries:** Telos supports the same libraries for JSON-RPC API, such as ethers.js & web3.js.